-Complete information regarding university-registered organizations can be obtained from OrgLINK.
+Complete information regarding organizations can be obtained from OrgLINK at shsu. edu/orglink.
 Visit the website to log in and learn more about getting involved on campus!
-Organization registration is renewed each fall and spring; therefore, the listings are subject to change.
 The Student Organizations policy may be found in this publication or obtained from the Dean of Students' Office or Leadership Initiatives.